albeisoft/hotel-booking-java-spring-angular/README.md

 Run (compile) front end scripts

+First install node packages with next command in a terminal from hotel-booking-client-app folder:

+npm install

 To run Angular application go into folder hotel-booking-client-app and run this command in a Visual Studio (or other IDE: IntelliJ IDEA, etc.) terminal (any change you make to the HTML, CSS, JavaScript, Angular code will be reflected immediately in the page you see in your browser):

 ng serve